 Make a thin paste of baking soda and water and apply it to the sore.
 Or you can use a cotton swab to dab your sores with a liquid antacid, such as Diovol Plus.

-Try using a non-prescription medicine such as Anbesol or Orabase to coat your mouth sores before eating.
-If your child is under 2 years of age, ask your doctor if you can give your child numbing medicines.
+Try using a non-prescription medicine such as Orabase to coat your mouth sores before eating.

 To help ease pain, use a non-prescription medicine, such as Anbesol.
-Check with a doctor for correct dosage before using any of these on a baby or child.
+Ask your doctor before using mouth-numbing medicine for children of any age.
+Health Canada warns that some of these can be dangerous.

 If painful mouth sores are keeping you from being able to eat, talk to your doctor.
 He or she may prescribe medicines that can help with mouth pain.